-This video and subsequent walkthrough shows how the Span setting can be adjusted; in the video, Span is increased so that the photos taken during a Move-Out Inspection can be included in a new Move-In Inspection report.
+This video and subsequent walkthrough shows how the Span setting can be adjusted.
+In the video example, Span is increased so that the photos taken during a Move-Out Inspection can be included in a new Move-In Inspection report.
 There are other common and important reasons you should know how Span works, which are discussed below.

 Create a Move-In Report from the Previous Move-Out Report Using Span

 Did your last tenant take great care of a property, leaving you with few or no improvements to make before the next one takes occupancy?
-If so, you likely prefer to avoid retaking 200 pictures that would look identical to those taken upon move-out.
+If so, you likely prefer to avoid retaking 200 nearly identical pictures of the property for the move-in inspection.
 The Span feature can be used to quickly grab some or all photos from a move-out inspection and put them into a new move-in inspection.

 Two things to do before you work with Span: